JesseDavid/SimpleKafkaConsumerProducer/README.md

-# This is a dead-simple Kafka Producer
+# This is a dead-simple Kafka & SF Platform Events Consumer & Producer

 Goal of this is to be able to hook up a code repo via github to Heroku, deploy a Kafka cluster there, hit deploy, set up a Salesforce Connected app, and start pumping messages in.